AhmedIkram05/weather-app/README.md

 Then open <http://localhost:8000> in your browser.

+## GitHub Pages deployment notes

+- Ensure `index.html`, `manifest.json`, `service-worker.js`, `app.js`, `style.css`, and icons are at the repository root (or the folder you'll publish).
+- The app uses relative paths (e.g. `./style.css`) so it can be hosted under `https://username.github.io/repo-name/` without further edits.
+- The `manifest.json` `start_url` is set to `./` to make install work from repo subpaths.
+- When enabling Pages, choose the branch and folder (root) and wait for the site to publish.
+After publishing, visit the Pages URL and confirm Service Worker registration in DevTools → Application.
+- If the Service Worker doesn't appear to update after a redeploy, unregister it from DevTools and reload the page to pick up the new SW.

+## Security reminder

+- This repository currently contains an inline OpenWeather API key in `app.js` for classroom/demo convenience.
+For a public production site, remove the key and use a serverless proxy or environment variables.

 ## Security note

 - The file `app.js` contains the API key in the constant `OWM_KEY` for simplicity.
 Do NOT commit your real key to a public repo.
 If you plan to publish this, remove the key and use a serverless proxy or environment variables.